-On the construction location of two new houses at the Heemskerk Hoogdorperweg, in April 2004, a small archaeological excavation was carried out by Hollandia Archaeologists (Vaars, 2004).
+On the construction location of two new houses at the Heemskerk – Hoogdorperweg, in April 2004, a small archaeological excavation was carried out by Hollandia Archaeologists (Vaars, 2004).
 For palaeogeographical reasons it was an interesting excavation because of its location on the easternmost and oldest beach ridge of Heemskerk.
 In the top of the beach-ridge sediments artefacts were found which could be dated from the Middle Bronze Age to the Early Iron Age (Fig. App.
 B3).
-Also plough marks were found of which the oldest ones might date from the Late Neolithic period.
+In addition, plough marks were found, the oldest of which might date from the Late Neolithic period.
 The presence of these archaeological traces on top of the beach ridge sediments indicates that the ridge was formed at least before about 2000 BC.
-Possibly it might be older and of the same age as the remnant of the beach ridge sediments at the locations Uitgeest – De Kleis.
+It might possibly be older and of the same age as the remnant of the beach ridge sediments at the locations Uitgeest – De Kleis.

+[Fig. App.
+B3 near here]

+Appendix B4 Assum –Waldijk

-Appendix B4.
-Assum -Waldijk In 2005 Hollandia Archaeologists conducted a large excavation at location Assum-Waldijk, south of Uitgeest (Koning, 2007).
-Because of the new housing development at this location excavations were necessary to rescue the archaeological values in this area.
-Besides traces of Medieval houses (1200–1350 AD), in particular older settlements from the Late Bronze Age (about 950–750 BC) were found.
-The Bronze Age settlements were constructed on dune sands of a beach ridge, and are covered at the lower eastern side by salt marsh deposits of the Oer-IJ.
+In 2005 Hollandia Archaeologists conducted a large excavation at Assum-Waldijk, south of Uitgeest (Koning, 2007).
+Because of a new housing development at this location excavations were necessary to rescue archaeological features.
+Besides traces of Medieval houses (1200–1350 AD), older settlements from the Late Bronze Age (about 950–750 BC) were found.
+The Bronze Age settlements were constructed on dune sands on a beach ridge and were covered at the lower eastern side by salt-marsh deposits of the Oer-IJ.
 Shells and peat layers above and below sand dunes have been 14C dated in a geological profile (Fig. App.
 B4).

+[Fig. App.
+B4 near here]

-The dune sands (Dune A and B; Fig. App.
+The dune sands (Dune A and B, Fig. App.
 B4) were formed on top of tidal deposits of the Wormer Member.
-A double-valved shell dating from a shell layer in the top of the Wormer clay indicated an age of ca. 2940 BC (AW-7; Tab.
-A2.2.).
-The dune sands A and B were separated by a layer of Holland Peat.
-In the profile, at 2.55 m –NAP, the base of the peat layer on Dune A has been dated at about 2390 BC (AW-6; Tab.
-A2.2) and at 2.0 m –NAP around 2245 BC (AW-3; Tab.
-A2.2.).
-The top of the peat layer at 2.22 m –NAP has been dated at about 1890 BC (AW-5; Tab.
-A2.2) and at 1.84 m at 1700 BC (AW-3; Tab.
-A2.2.).
+A double-valved shell dating from a shell layer in the top of the Wormer clay indicated an age of c.
+2940 BC (AW-7; Table A2.2.).
+Dune sands A and B were separated by a layer of Holland Peat.
+In the profile, at 2.55 m –NAP the base of the peat layer on Dune A has been dated at about 2390 BC (AW-6; Table A2.2) and at 2.0 m –NAP around 2245 BC (AW-3; Table A2.2.).
+The top of the peat layer at 2.22 m –NAP has been dated at about 1890 BC (AW-5; Table A2.2) and at 1.84 m at 1700 BC (AW-3; Table A2.2.).
 These dates indicate that the sand drift and the formation of Dune B took place after 1900 BC.
 Dune B is certainly older than the 7th century BC, given that Late Bronze Age settlements have been constructed in the dune.

-The flanks of Dune B – including the Bronze Age traces in it - have been silted over by a sandy clay layer, which was formed during the active marine phase of the Oer-IJ between about 650 and 400 BC.
+The flanks of Dune B, including the Bronze Age traces in it, have been silted over by a sandy clay layer, which was formed during the active marine phase of the Oer-IJ between about 650 and 400 BC.